joseeden/All-Things-Docker-and-Kubernetes/projects/Lab_024_Service_Accounts/README.md

 Each Namespace has a **default** ServiceAccount.
 The default ServiceAccount grants minimal access to APIs and cannot be used to get any cluster state information.
 Therefore, you should use custom ServiceAccounts when your application requires access to cluster state.

-## Using the default ServiceAccount
+## Using the Default ServiceAccount

 Use the [pod-default-sa.yml](./pod-default-sa.yml) to create a Pod that uses the default service account.
 We'll also create a new namespace called "serviceaccounts".
 Notice that we don't need to specify a service account here.